citruspay/citruspay-ios-sdk/SwiftExample/core-sdk/using-cocoa-pod/Pods/CitrusPay/SwiftExample/core-sdk/using-cocoa-pod/Pods/CitrusPay/SwiftExample/core-sdk/using-cocoa-pod/Pods/CitrusPay/README.md

 Detailed reference documentation is available on the reference page for each class.

 ## Next Steps
-Head over to the [documentation](https://github.com/citruspay/citruspay-ios-sdk) to see all the API methods available.
+Head over to the [Git Wiki Documentation](https://github.com/citruspay/citruspay-ios-sdk/wiki) to see all the API methods available.
 When you are ready, look at the samples below to learn how to interact with the SDK.

 ## Samples

-See the [Example app](https://github.com/citruspay/citruspay-ios-sdk/tree/master/CitrusPay/Example) for a working implementation of all API methods.
+See the [Objective-C Example app](https://github.com/citruspay/citruspay-ios-sdk/tree/master/Objective-CExample) [Swift Example app](https://github.com/citruspay/citruspay-ios-sdk/tree/master/SwiftExample) for a working implementation of all API methods.

-Note: make sure to open the project using `CitrusPay.xcworkspace` and not `CitrusPay.xcodeproj`.
+Note: make sure to open the project using `CitrusPay.xcworkspace` and not `CitrusPay.xcodeproj` for Cocoa-Pod Example.

 ### Initializing the SDK